AmarDange/Project-5-Indo-German/README.md

 - Thank you to CI Slack Channel for taking time out of their day to answer my questions.

-- A huge thank you to Ian Meigh again for helping me survive the Advanced Front-End module.
-This project couldn't have been completed without him.
+- My Mentor Mr. Akshat Garg for his guidance and advice during the project.